byu-cs-236-classroom-templates/project-3/docs/CODE.md

   * `src`: folder for the package source files
   * `tests`: folder for the package test files
   * `.gitignore`: files patterns that git should ignore
+  * `debug_project3.py`: file that allows you to run the interpreter on an input of your choosing so that you can use the VS Code debugger

 ## Reminder